-95. This report sets out 19 pages of observations explaining in detail the content and scope of the social and environmental determinants of mental health and states obligations to respect, protect and fulfil them.
+92. This report sets out 19 pages of observations explaining in detail the content and scope of the social and environmental determinants of mental health and states obligations to respect, protect and fulfil them.
 This includes taking progressive action to reduce 'key risk factors, such as violence, disempowerment and social exclusion.'
 Paragraph 26 of the report states that:

 Determinants of mental health and measures taken to promote mental health must be accessible without discrimination, particularly for those in vulnerable situations.
-This includes physical and economic accessibility to determinants, such as non-violent school and home environments, healthy workplaces that respect the full spectrum of labour rights, and a robust and active civil society supporting the struggles of those furthest behind.135 paragraph 41 of the report states that:
+This includes physical and economic accessibility to determinants, such as non-violent school and home environments, healthy workplaces that respect the full spectrum of labour rights, and a robust and active civil society supporting the struggles of those furthest behind.135

+In paragraph 41 the report he states that:

 Inequality is a key obstacle to mental health globally.
-Many risk factors for poor mental health are closely associated with inequalities in the conditions of daily life...and the psychosocial impact of structural factors that consistently put some groups in a vulnerable situation...The outcomes of structural inequality not only have a negative individual impact, but are also detrimental to societal health, as they break down key
+Many risk factors for poor mental health are closely associated with inequalities in the conditions of daily life...and the psychosocial impact of structural factors that consistently put some groups in a vulnerable situation...The outcomes of structural inequality not only have a negative individual impact, but are also detrimental to societal health, as they break down key protective factors, such as trust, social inclusion and the healthy development of young people.
+136